skip to Main Content

 • Pain from a previous injury

-Fortunately, Chilly is being treated by our veterinarian with Cytopoint, which is a biologic medication that stops his itch for anywhere from 4-8 weeks.
+Fortunately, Chilly was treated for his allergies by our veterinarian with Cytopoint, which is a biologic medication that stops his itch for anywhere from 4-8 weeks.
 Since he started this treatment, he gets far fewer hot spots than he used to.

-Since he does still have an occasional flare-up, I have the perfect fix to help him recover as quickly as possible.
+Because he had the occasional flare-up, I had the perfect fix to help him recover as quickly as possible.

 Soothing Treatment for Hot Spots on Dogs